Signs of Bad Liposuction: How Do you Know If Lipo Is Botched?

 Immediately after liposuction surgery, your abdomen is swollen and uneven, but as time passes, the swelling subsides, and your muscles will be revealed.

-4) Can bad liposuction be fixed?
+4) Can bad liposuction be corrected?

 Like many other cosmetic surgeries, liposuction can be fixed if you are unhappy with its results.
 However, correcting the deficiencies of primary lipo surgery requires another operation called correction liposuction.